henrylong719/carl-lc/leetcode_top_150.md

   for (let i = 0; i < pattern.length; i++) {
     // for test cases like "dog constructor constructor dog"
-    // constructor will be a function
-    if (!patternObj.hasOwnProperty(pattern[i])) {
+    // constructor will be a function and in any js object if (!patternObj.hasOwnProperty(pattern[i])) {
       patternObj[pattern[i]] = i;
     }